-Whilst ethnicity pay gap reporting is neither mandatory or a statutory requirement, as part of our commitment to equality and diversity we are presenting an analysis similar to gender pay gap reporting in order to provide an appropriate challenge within the organisation.
-In general terms, the ethnic pay gap is a measure of disparity in pay between the average or 'mean' earnings of 'BAME' employees and 'White' employees in the same organisation.
+Whilst ethnicity pay gap reporting is neither mandatory or a statutory requirement, as part of our commitment to equality, diversity and inclusion, we are presenting an analysis similar to gender pay gap reporting to provide an appropriate challenge within the organisation.
+In general terms, the ethnic pay gap is a measure of disparity in pay between the average or 'mean' earnings of Ethnic Minority employees and 'White' employees in the same organisation.